malwake-git/ECE570-Implementation-Paper/README.md

 The dataset used in the implementation is the HCI 4D Light Field, to download: http://hci-lightfield.iwr.uni-heidelberg.de/

-$Note: the scene dataset names used for training and/or testing can be found inside LFNatt_dataset2.ipynb and LFNatt.ipynb$
+Note: the scene dataset names used for training and/or testing can be found inside LFNatt_dataset2.ipynb and LFNatt.ipynb

 After downloading the desired scene, extract the LF dataset inside the 'hci_dataset/'. (additional/, training/, test/, stratified/)